 Instructions

-- Add the beets to a clean quart sized jar.
+- Add the beets to a sterilized quart-sized jar.
 Add the carrots to another.
-Add 2 cloves garlic, 1 clove and 1 sprig of herbs to each jar as well.
+Add 2 cloves garlic, 1 clove, and 1 sprig of herbs to each jar as well.

-- Bring to a light simmer and stir until salt is dissolved, about 8 minutes.
+- Bring to a light simmer and stir until salt is dissolved for about 8 minutes.

 - Pour the brine into the jars until the veggies are submerged.

-- Let them sit out for 30 minutes.
-Then cover with a tight fitting lid and store in the fridge.
+- Let them sit out for 30 minutes on the counter.
+Then cover with a tight-fitting lid and store in the fridge.

 - Always use a clean fork to retrieve veggies, and these will last several weeks.